pottekkat/personal-website/content/posts/standards.md

 But English was enforced top-down.
 You couldn't reasonably decide one day that everyone should be speaking Hindi unless you had the resources of a colonial superpower from the 17th century.

 But we translate languages.
-I can read "Cien años de soledad" without knowing Spanish by its English translation, "One Hundred Years of Solitude."
+I can read the book "Cien años de soledad" without knowing Spanish by its English translation, "One Hundred Years of Solitude."
 While translations are hard for natural languages, they are easier for standards written for computers.

-Gateway API also does this with the [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway) CLI tool.
+Gateway API does this with the [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway) CLI tool.
 It can convert configurations defined with the Ingress API to Gateway API configuration.
 It can also translate implementation-specific annotations or CRDs to the Gateway API through providers.

-I recently wrote a provider for Apache APISIX.
+I recently wrote a [provider for Apache APISIX](https://github.com/kubernetes-sigs/ingress2gateway/tree/main/pkg/i2gw/providers/apisix).

 This is a short-term solution.
 We won't need this tool in the future because everyone will be using the Gateway API.